AndrewBloody/DUBALU_SMS/README.md

 # DUBALU_SMS - App

-This is a app to send SMS with python, in django server
+This is an app to send SMS with python, in django server